sfox14/butterfly-r-transformer/README.md

 ```

 ## Usage
-Our repository is arranged as follows:
+The repository is arranged as follows:
 ```
 [Task Name] /
     data/ # contains the datasets